ssjw/new-host-setup/backup-pi-configuration.md

 ## Adduser

 	adduser jwheaton --gecos ""

+    # Especially make sure to do addgroup jwheaton sudo.
+    for i in $(groups pi); do
+        addgroup jwheaton $i
+    done

 ## Disable Passwordless sudo

+Edit the file in `/etc/sudoers.d`.
+E.g.  `/etc/sudoers.d/010_pi-nopasswd`
+and comment out the line that gives user pi passwordless sudo.

+NOTE: Information below is for a previous version of Raspbian.
+It now configures users for passwordless sudo by creating files in `/etc/sudoers.d/`.

 The default installation of Raspbian on Raspberry Pi adds users to the sudoers file as being able to run all commands without entering a